 - 3.1 This Policy will be implemented in accordance with all existing and emerging legislation and official guidance. - 3.2 Under the Public Interest Disclosure Act 1998, a protected disclosure is made by a worker who has a reasonable belief that they have relevant information to show wrongdoing.
-Wrongdoing is defined in the Act as:
+Wrongdoing is defined in the Act as any of the following having happened, are currently happening or are very likely to happen in the future: - · Committing of criminal offences, - Financial malpractice and/or fraud, or misuse of public funds, - Failure to comply with legal obligations or statutes, - Endangering the health and safety of individuals, - Damaging the environment, - Miscarriage of justice has or is likely to occur, - Oppressive, discriminatory, grossly negligent or grossly mismanaged acts or omissions by a public body, - Concealment or destruction of information about any of the above wrongdoing - 3.3 This list is not exhaustive. - 3.4 The Enterprise and Regulatory Reform Act 2013 adds further clarifications around what is in the public interest when an employee is making a disclosure: - Breaches of the individual's employment contract are excluded, - Breaches of other legal obligations which do not involve issues of a wider public interest. - 3.5 Wrongdoing can take place inside or outside the UK. - 3.6 The College encourages Workers to raise their concerns under this Policy in the first instance with a College manager in accordance with section 5 of this Policy. - 3.7 Any matter raised under this Policy will be investigated by the College thoroughly, promptly and confidentially, and the outcome of the investigation reported back to the employee who raised the issue. - 3.8 If misconduct is discovered as a result of any investigation under this Policy the College's Disciplinary & Capability Policy/Procedure will be used, in addition to any appropriate external process or measure. - 3.9 If a breach of Safeguarding is discovered as a result of any investigation under this Policy, the College's Policy and Procedure on Safeguarding, Child Protection & Prevent will be used.

-- · Committing of criminal offences, - Financial malpractice and/or fraud, or misuse of public funds, - Failure to comply with legal obligations or statutes, - Endangering the health and safety of individuals, - Damaging the environment, - Miscarriage of justice has or is likely to occur, - Oppressive, discriminatory, grossly negligent or grossly mismanaged acts or omissions by a public body, - Concealment or destruction of information about any of the above wrongdoing - 3.3 This list is not exhaustive. - 3.4 The Enterprise and Regulatory Reform Act 2013 adds further clarifications around what is in the public interest when an employee is making a disclosure: - Breaches of the individual's employment contract are excluded, - Breaches of other legal obligations which do not involve issues of a wider public interest. - 3.5 Wrongdoing can take place inside or outside the UK. - 3.6 The College encourages Workers to raise their concerns under this Policy in the first instance with a College manager in accordance with section 5 of this Policy. - 3.7 Any matter raised under this Policy will be investigated by the College thoroughly, promptly and confidentially, and the outcome of the investigation reported back to the employee who raised the issue. - 3.8 If misconduct is discovered as a result of any investigation under this Policy the College's Disciplinary & Capability Policy/Procedure will be used, in addition to any appropriate external process or measure. - 3.9 If a breach of Safeguarding is discovered as a result of any investigation under this Policy, the College's Policy and Procedure on Safeguarding, Child Protection & Prevent will be used. - 3.10 An instruction to cover up wrongdoing is itself a disciplinary offence.
+- 3.10 An instruction to cover up wrongdoing is itself a disciplinary offence.
 If told not to raise or pursue any concern, even by a person in authority such as a manager, workers should not agree to remain silent.
 They should report the matter to the Assistant Principal HR. - 3.11 All concerns will be treated in confidence and every effort will be made not to reveal your identity if that is your wish.
-If disciplinary or other proceedings follow the investigation, it may not be possible to take action as a result of your disclosure without your help, so you may be asked to come forward as a witness as part of any disciplinary process.
+Your identity will not be revealed unless: - The College legally has to reveal your identity, - The information is already publically available, - It is necessary to share your identity on a strictly confidential basis to a professional such as a solicitor as part of the investigation or while the College seeks external advice. - 3.12 If disciplinary or other proceedings follow the investigation, it may not be possible to take action as a result of your disclosure without your help, so you may be asked to come forward as a witness as part of any disciplinary process.
 If you agree to this, you will be offered the protection offered by this Policy.